mefistotelis/pylabview/README.md

 # Use cases

+The general intended use of the tools is as follows:
+- extract RSRC file to XML form
+- look at the resulting XML, perform modifications
+- re-create RSRC file from the XML

-Several things you can do with these tools are listed below.
+Several specific things you can do with these tools are listed below.
 One caveat worth noticing is that these tasks are not fully automated.
 To use these functions, you must know what you're doing, and modify the scripts where apropriate.